A Guide to Interactions Between Cats and Humans

 All members of the domestic cat species with whom we live and are most familiar are Felis catus, regardless of how socialized they are.

 Though every individual of the Felis catus species is domesticated, not all are socialized.
-In fact, no animal is born socialized.
 Like cats, other domesticated animals, such as horses, chickens, and pigs, will also become feral if they live away from people for long enough.
 Domestication happens to a species over generations, while socialization differs with each individual.

 Socialization is All About Experience